alexiusacademia/ochf-support/docs/README.md

 # What is OCHF?

 **OCHF** which stands for *Open Channel Hydraulics Flow* is an iOS app that can help speed things up in calculation of uniform steady open channel flow.

+# Who is the app for?

+To find the requirements or intended users of the app, please read [here](/users/).